This information will help you get ready for your Lutathera treatment at MSK. Lutathera is a type of peptide receptor radionuclide therapy (PRRT).

 Planning Your Lutathera Treatment

-Before you get Lutathera, you will have an appointment with a doctor in the Molecular Imaging and Therapy Service (MITS).
+Before you get Lutathera, you’ll have a video consultation or an in person appointment.
+You will speak with a healthcare provider from the Molecular Imaging and Therapy Service (MITS).
 This is sometimes called the Nuclear Medicine service.
 You may need to have a blood test before your appointment.
 If you do, a MITS staff member will give you more information.

-During your appointment, your MITS doctor will ask you about your medical history and talk with you about the goals of Lutathera treatment.
-The doctor will use your medical history and the results of the blood test to see if Lutathera is right for you.
+During your appointment, your MITS provider will ask you about your medical history.
+They will also talk with you about the goals of Lutathera treatment.
+The healthcare provider will use your medical history and the results of the blood test to see if Lutathera is right for you.

-Your doctor or nurse will ask you about your medications.
-Make sure they know all the medications you’re taking, including patches, creams, prescription medications, and over-the-counter (not prescription) medications.
+Your healthcare provider will ask you about your medications.
+Make sure they know all the medications you’re taking.
+Medications include patches, creams, prescription medications, and over-the-counter (not prescription) medications.
 You may need to stop taking some of them before your treatment.

-If you and your MITS doctor decide that you will have Lutathera treatment, your MITS doctor or nurse will review the side effects with you and let you know what to expect.
+If you and your MITS healthcare provider decide that you will have Lutathera treatment, your MITS healthcare provider will review the side effects with you and let you know what to expect.
 They will also give you information about your Lutathera treatment schedule.

 Lutathera treatment is given as 4 separate infusions.
 The infusions are given 8 weeks apart.
-Your last Lutathera infusion will be 24 weeks (about 5 and a half months) after your first infusion.
-You will come to MSK for each of your infusions.
+You will come to the main hospital at MSK for each of your infusions.

-You may be getting octreotide injections as part of your cancer treatment.
+You may be getting octreotide injections (shots) as part of your cancer treatment.
 If you get an octreotide injection too close before your Lutathera infusion, it can make the treatment less effective.
-Your doctor will give you more information.
+Your healthcare provider will give you more information.

 - If you take long-acting octreotide, don’t take it for 4 weeks before each Lutathera infusion.
 You will visit your medical oncologist (cancer doctor) to get an injection of long-acting octreotide after each infusion.

 - If you take short-acting octreotide (also called immediate-release octreotide), you can keep taking it during your Lutathera treatment.
-Don’t use short-acting octreotide for 24 hours before each Lutathera infusion, unless your doctor gives you other instructions.
+Do not use short-acting octreotide for 24 hours before each Lutathera infusion, unless your healthcare provider gives you other instructions.

 About Your Lutathera Infusion Appointments

-Your infusion appointments will take all day.
-You should plan to arrive for your appointments by 8:30 am and leave around 5:00 pm.
-You may want to bring a book, portable music player, or other things to entertain yourself during your appointment.
+Your appointment will take most of the day, please do not schedule other appointments on treatment days.
+You will arrive in the morning and be done by mid to late afternoon.
+Bring your appointment calendar with you to each treatment to schedule your next cycle and future lab appointments.
+You may want to bring a book, laptop, or other things to entertain yourself during your appointment.
 You can also bring food and a drink.

 In the MITS therapy suite, you will sit in a private room with a TV and WiFi.
 A nurse will measure your vital signs (pulse, temperature, breathing, and blood pressure).
 They will also place 2 IV lines in your veins.